Why is emotional resilience important to your success?

 Do you feel like it broke you?… well, it didn’t.

-Under the surface of your limiting belief is a person who has been hardened by that situation or event.
+Under the surface of your limiting belief is a person who has been hardened by that situation, event, or experience.

 You are now stronger than those around you.